jenia/ipreader/README.md

 ```
 3. a `[]byte` buffer

 Using an interface, I decouple `ReadFile` function from whatever implements the `Counter` interface which is Golang best practices.
-In this case it's `ipcounter.IpCounter` that implements the `Counter` interface by asynchronously counting the IPs in the slice `AddIpSlice(ips []uint32)`.
+In this case it's `ipcounter.IpCounter` that implements the `Counter` interface by asynchronously counting unique IPs in the slice `AddIpSlice(ips []uint32)`.
 This decoupling allows for higher modularity which has important implications:
 1. Simpler code
 2. Simpler testing.
 Each feature can be unit tested separately.
 Same thing for benchmarking.
 See the tests and benchmarks for details.